Welcome to CHOC.org/health!

 Symptoms of pneumonia can include fever and cough, and in the very young, those may be the only symptoms.
 In older children, you will notice their respiratory rates go up because they need to oxygenate their blood so they breathe more often.

-Colic is the term used to describe uncontrollable crying in an otherwise healthy infant during its first three to four months of life.
-Sometimes colicky babies are responding to a discomfort in digestion.
+Colic is the term used to describe uncontrollable crying in a healthy infant during its first months of life.
+Learn what is colic in babies, symptoms, and tips on how to soothe a baby.

 Breast milk is the ideal food for babies says Dr. Christine Bixby, CHOC’s medical director of lactation services.
 Learn more about the benefits of breastfeeding an infant in this health feature.